 Zillow's mortgage calculator helps determine your total monthly mortgage payment, inclusive of principal, interest, taxes, and insurance.
 The payment amount is based on the value of the home, with the calculator setting default values for property taxes, home insurance, mortgage insurance (PMI), and other details.
 You are able to adjust these details to reflect your situation and get a more accurate monthly payment estimate.
 The monthly payment calculator also provides a mortgage amortization schedule that shows the money you will pay toward your principal and interest over the course of the home loan.

 - This is the amount of money you will put towards a down payment on the house.
 Make sure you still have cash left over after the down payment to cover unexpected repairs or financial emergencies.

 - This is the interest rate for the loan you will receive.
-It is pre-filled with the current 30-yr fixed average rate on Zillow Mortgage Marketplace.
+It is pre-filled with the current 30-yr fixed average rate on Zillow Mortgages.

-Click on the Advanced Report link to see a printable report that includes mortgage payment breakdowns, total payments, and a full mortgage payment amortization calculation (table and chart).
+- Click on the Full Report link to see a printable report that includes mortgage payment breakdowns, total payments, and a full mortgage payment amortization calculation (table and chart).
 Amortization table includes ability to view amortization by year or by month.